cloudflare/webcm/README.md

 - **Pre-Page-Rendering Actions**: Run server-side actions that read or write a website page, before the browser started rendering it
 - **Integrated Consent Manager support**: Easier integration in a consent-aware environment

-Note: The Zaraz Tool Package format is still under active development, and new capabilities are added all the time.
-The format is meant to be open and not platform specific: vendors and website owners will be able to load a tool written in this format without using Cloudflare Zaraz.

 ## Concepts

-The Zaraz Tool Package can be used with any compliant third-party manager.
-Example third-party managers are Cloudflare Zaraz and the open-source Zaraz Runtime.
+External Components can be used with any compliant third-party manager.
+Example third-party managers are Cloudflare Zaraz and the open-source EC-Web server, which serves as an implementation reference.

-It is the responsbility of the third-party manager to implement the Zaraz Tool Package APIs, and to provide an interface for website owners to set their settings or configure their events.
+It is the responsbility of the third-party manager to implement the External Components APIs, and to provide an interface for website owners to set their settings or configure their events.

 ## Manifest

-Every Zaraz Tool Package includes a `manifest.json` in addition to the normal NPM `package.json` file.
+Every External Component includes a `manifest.json`.
 The manifest file includes information that the third-party manager uses when presenting the tool to the website owners.

 ```json
 {